usnistgov/SAMURAI/docs/acquisition/running_vna.rst

 Using PNAGrabber
 ---------------------
 Using PNAGrabber to communicate with the VNA has the added benefit of setting up a PNAGrabber menu and gathering data as if clicking the :code:`meas_all` button in PNAGrabber.
 This works for s-parameters and wave-parameters with an arbitrary number of ports.
+This is performed using the :class:`samurai.acquisition.support.AutoPnaGrabber.PnaGrabber` class.

 To gather a measurement using PNAGrabber, first make a template pnagrabber menu.
 This is what will be run each time.
 This menu should have only a single measurement with the correct extension (e.g. \*.s2p,\*.s4p,\*.w2p).